MBrill/SIVE/README.md

 ## CAVE versions
 Also included you find quite old solutions implemented in CAVELib resp.
 VRJuggler for a CAVE.
-Here wie use OpenGL resp.
-OpenPerformer and C++.
+Here we use C++, OpenGL resp.
+OpenPerformer.

 ![Lizenzlogo](https://licensebuttons.net/l/by-nc-sa/3.0/de/88x31.png)